-Like other ideal gas laws, this law is only a fairly good approximation
+Like other ideal gas laws, it's only a rough approximation

-However, it's extremely accurate at very low pressures,
+under most actual conditions.
+However, it's so accurate at very low pressures

 Boyle-Mariotte Law : Isothermal (1662, 1676)

-without the important isothermal specification which was added in 1676 by
+Boyle omitted the important isothermal requirement which was added in 1676 by

 Edme Mariotte (1620-1684)

 A fluid which obeys the Boyle-Mariotte law is called a